edmcouncil/onto-viewer/README.md

  ## Running in Docker

-To run the application using Docker you have to install Docker and docker-compose on your local computer.
-To install Docker see [here](https://docs.docker.com/get-docker/) and to install docker-compose see [here](https://docs.docker.com/compose/install/).
+To run the application using Docker you have to install Docker and docker compose on your local computer.
+To install Docker see [here](https://docs.docker.com/get-docker/) and to install docker compose see [here](https://docs.docker.com/compose/install/).

  In the `onto-viewer/docker/runtime/server/` folder, you must put configuration and ontologies files.
 You can find samples of these files in the `onto-viewer-config-loader/src/main/resources`.
 Note that the `onto-viewer/docker/runtime/ `folder is excluded from Git, so you can freely put there any file you want.

 Then, from the `onto-viewer/` folder run the following command to start the applications:

 ```
-docker-compose up --build -d
+docker compose up --build -d
 ```

 Please note that it takes a while to for all services to start depending on how many ontologies you provided.